Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 Adding a crown detail over top of the paneling (bonus: it hides the top edges of the paneling, meaning less precise cuts)

-Adding 5/4” plinth blocks that sit proud of the base
+Adding 5/4” plinth blocks around the doorframes that sit proud of the base

 Simple window and door casings that sit proud of the paneling and look similar to the original 1910 moldings downstairs

 It’s also worth noting that not every room upstairs is paneled.
-In the spaces we drywalled, the base and crown help bridge the transition so everything still feels cohesive.
-We topped the base with a simple detail piece we found at our lumber store that references the original 1910 moldings downstairs (and we used the same piece as a top rail on Daphne’s wainscot - repetition is good!).
+In the spaces we drywalled, we pulled in the same crown detail and the same base.
+We topped the base in the drywalled rooms with a simple detail piece that we found at our lumber store and looks similar to the original 1910 moldings downstairs (and we used the same piece as a top rail on Daphne’s wainscot).
+Repetition helps a home feel cohesive!

 doorknob (unlaquered brass), paint colors